-3. An '' following a median estimate means the median falls in the lowest interval of an open-ended distribution.
+3. An " following a median estimate means the median falls in the lowest interval of an open-ended distribution.

-An '' following a median estimate means the median fails in the upper interval of an open-ended distribution An ''' entry in the margin of error column indicates that the median fails in the lowest interval or upper interval of an open-ended distribution A statistical test is not appropriate.
+An following a median estimate means the median fails in the upper internal of an open-ended distribution.
+An entry in the margin of error column indicates that the median fails in the lowest internal or upper internal of an open-ended distribution.
+A statistical test is not appropriate.

-6. An """" only in the margin of error column indicates that the estimate is controlled.
-A statistical test for sampling variability is not appropriate.
-7. An V enry in the estimate and margin of error columns indicates that data for this geographic area cannot be displayed because the number of sample cases is too small.
+Instruction is the approximate.
+6 An """ entry in the margin of error column indicates that the estimate is controlled.
+A statistical lest for sampling variability is not appropriate.
+7 An "I" entry in the estimate and margin of error columns indicates that data for this geographic area cannot be displayed because the number of sample cases is too small.

-8 An YXY means that the estimate is not applicable or not available.
+8 An '(X)' means that the estimate is not applicable or not available.